-Durango history began with its earliest residents were the Ancestral Puebloans of over 2,500 years ago.
+Durango's earliest residents were the Ancestral Puebloans, over 2,500 years ago.
 These ancient people enjoyed rich, fertile soil and abundant wildlife resources before moving to the mesas in the south and west of Durango, an area now encompassed by the Mesa Verde National Park.
 For thousands of years, they made their homes in rock shelters and pithouses, but the Puebloan culture mysteriously disappeared by the 1300s.
-Centuries later, the Ute Indians arrived to hunt and fish in the lands around Durango, sheltering in the abandoned cities left by the ancient Puebloans.
+Centuries later, the Ute Tribe arrived to hunt and fish in the lands around Durango, sheltering in the abandoned cities left by the ancient Puebloans.

 Durango's Railroad Impact

 Durango emerged as the center of industry and commerce for the Durango and Rio Grande’s San Juan Extension.
 Of primary importance to Durango’s growth was the completion of the Silverton Branch, which traveled 45 miles from Durango to Silverton through the Animas River Valley’s mountains and mining camps.
 “Silver by the ton” was the primary reason that railroad was constructed at such a feverish pace.

 Silverton had dozens of mining camps, yet the town remained isolated and dependant upon toll roads and pack animals to haul ore over the rugged Continental Divide.
 A railroad meant more ore could be hauled out with greater speed, so it was with speed that the Silverton Branch was built.
 During the winter and spring of 1881 – 1882, crews blasted through mountains and built bridges across swollen rivers to lay the tracks that reached Silverton by July 1882.
 The amazing 8 month feat was recognized in 1968 by the American Society of Engineers as a National Historic Civil Engineering Landmark.